ParvathyKannanK/Selenium-with-Python/README.md

 •	Parallel runs (pytest -n auto with pytest-xdist)
 •	Allure or richer HTML reporting
 •	GitHub Actions workflow to run on every push (upload report.html)

+This project was created to practice and demonstrate professional-grade test automation skills with Selenium, Python, and PyTest, using industry patterns such as POM and CI-ready workflows.